Humana Medicare Advantage Plans Review

 PFFS Plans

-Humana’s private fee-for-service (PFFS) plan type lets you see most Medicare-approved doctors.
+Humana’s private fee-for-service (PFFS) plans let you see most Medicare-approved doctors.
 The only catch is that the doctor must accept the Humana PFFS terms and conditions of payment.
 Humana decides how much the plan will pay for services and how much you will pay.
-PFFS plan benefits might include prescription drug coverage, full coverage for annual preventive screenings, hospitalization coverage, and emergency coverage domestically and internationally.
+PFFS plan benefits may include prescription drug coverage, full coverage for annual preventive screenings, hospitalization coverage, and emergency coverage domestically and internationally.

-Many Humana PFFS plans also come with an OTC allowance for over-the-counter medications or first-aid supplies and a SilverSneakers fitness program membership.
+Many Humana PFFS plans also come with an allowance for OTC medications or first-aid supplies and a SilverSneakers fitness program membership.

 Humana’s PPO plans are best for older adults and other beneficiaries who: